12 Step foot controller

 As well, the keys on the 12 step can be programmed to play chords of up to five unique notes per rubbery key (e.g., the C note can be programmed to play a C major chord, the D note can be programmed to play a "d minor" chord, and so on).
 The programmable chord feature enables performers to play chords with their feet and accompany themselves or be a one man band.
 The 12 Step has 59 factory preset programming choices, including a chromatic scale and many different types of chords (major, minor, dominant seventh, power chords, etc.).
 The user can also program their own chords for each key of the instrument.
 The 12 Step's keys can also be used to trigger "clips", backing tracks, or song sections in digital audio workstations, music sequencers, and music apps.

 The 12 Step 2, released in 2014, has some improvements.
 A similarly named 12 Step V2 has more changes, including improved editing software, Ableton templates, and improvements to the pedal keyboard's features.
 While it has the same housing and format, it adds a TRS MIDI output to connect to 5-pin MIDI synth modules and two CV outputs to send MIDI messages to Eurorack or modular synths.
+On September 17, 2024, the company rebranded under the name Muse Kinetics and the 12 Step 2 was among the list of continued products.